aaseesb/mcgill-seat-alert/README.md

 An automated tool to check course availability at McGill University and send notifications when courses become available.

+> This project is a fork of the original [McGill Seat Alert](https://github.com/hanzili/mcgill-seat-alert) by [hanzili](https://github.com/hanzili), with modifications to support:
+> - Optional filtering for specific CRNs
+> - Updated for the current McGill VSB course selection page

 ## Description

+This script automatically checks the availability of courses at McGill University.
+It supports:
+- Monitoring multiple courses in a single page load
+- Optional filtering for specific CRNs per course
+- Notifications when sections have open seats

-This project provides a script that automatically checks the availability of specified courses at McGill University using GitHub Actions.
+This script automatically checks the availability of specified courses at McGill University using GitHub Actions.
 When a course becomes available, it sends a notification via Pushover.

+### Automation via GitHub Actions
+- The workflow runs automatically every 10 minutes to monitor course availability.
+- This acts as a lightweight CI/CD process, letting you receive notifications without manually running the script.

 ## Setup